cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/shell-access.rst

 Exercise
 ----------------------------------------------------------------------

-Add your own public ssh key to the authorized keys file on ``india``.
+Communicate with a suport staff membera and ask them for their public key.
+Add this public key to your authorized keys file on ``india``.
+Ask the staff memberto log into your account.
+You naturally need to give the staff member your portalname.
+Verify if he can browse to the project you have an issue with.